 Nepal defeated Namibia by five wickets to open their account in the ICC World Cricket League Championship (WCLC) at the Tribhuvan University Stadium on Saturday.

-With another game against the Namibians set for Monday, Nepal climbed to sixth from the bottom in the eight-team tournament that offers ICC World Cup Qualifiers spot for the top four teams.
+With another game against the Namibians set for, Nepal climbed to sixth from the bottom in the eight-team tournament that offers ICC World Cup Qualifiers spot for the top four teams.
 Nepal, Namibia and United Arab Emirates have two points each with the former edging the latter two teams on net run rate.

 Netherlands lead the table with 10 points from six games and behind them are Hong Kong (nine) and Scotland (seven) with both teams also playing six games.
 Kenya (six) and Papua New Guinea (four) are ahead of Nepal as both teams have one round – two matches – in hand.